 But more importantly, they’re observing and noticing the spending habits of your family.
 Kids might not understand the specifics, but they can grasp general ideas.
 You can help them navigate these big concepts by talking about the things they see every day.
 If you go for a walk, point out people working—like the mailman or a police officer—and explain that working is the way everyone earns money.

-When you’re at home and your child is playing “restaurant” and they bring you a meal, don’t forget to “pay” for the food.
-Or if you’re grocery shopping, help explain the difference between a want (new toy) and a need (toilet paper).
+When you’re home, and your child is playing “restaurant,” and they bring you a meal, don’t forget to “pay” for the food.
+Or, if you’re grocery shopping, help explain the difference between a want (new toy) and a need (toilet paper).
 These things may seem small, but they will help build the foundation needed to understand how money works.
 And even better, they’re simple things that can be worked into everyday conversations!

 GRADE-SCHOOL TO PRETEENS

-School-age kiddos are at the perfect age to take on an active role learning about money.
+School-age kiddos are at the perfect age to take on an active role in learning about money.
 One of the best ways to do this is to open a youth savings account.
-It can help show kids the value of saving verses spending and allows them to participate in making financial decisions, like how much of their birthday money they should save.
+It can help show kids the value of saving versus spending and allow them to make financial decisions, like how much of their birthday money they should save.

 Of course, there are other activities you can do to help teach your kids!
 If they receive an allowance, find ways to plan with them what they want to do with the money.
 Or maybe they’d like to make some extra cash?
 Together you can brainstorm ways to earn that extra moolah, like running a lemonade or cookie stand!